isomerpages/moe-jurongwestsec/_curriculum/Academic/Craft and Technology.md

-The FCE syllabus is designed to empower students to be health-conscious and discerning consumers; enabling them to better manage their lives for the present and the future.
-The focus is on how individuals and families optimise their resources of food, finance and time to meet the physical mental, social and economic needs.
+<p>The FCE syllabus is designed to empower students to be health-conscious and discerning consumers; enabling them to better manage their lives for the present and the future.
+The focus is on how individuals and families optimise their resources of food, finance and time to meet the physical mental, social and economic needs.</p>

-The syllabus aims to enable students to
+<p>The syllabus aims to enable students to</p>

 *   understand the importance of nutrition for long-term health;
 *   apply basic principles of consumer education;